 Honours degree or equivalent in Geology.
 Initial inquiries should be addressed to the Graduate Coordinator, Department of Earth & Environmental Science, or to a potential supervisor in the Department of Earth and Environmental Science.
 Contact with and agreement from a potential supervisor are required prior to submission of your application.
-Application forms are available from Research & Graduate Studies, Application form .
+Application can be done through Research & Graduate Studies, Application.
 Completed applications should be sent to Research & Graduate Studies, Acadia University.
 Applications are reviewed upon receipt of the fully completed form.
 Applications for consideration for possible funding must be received by 1st February.

 Further information is available in the Graduate Studies - Home Page

 Full graduate fellowships are currently $9000 for the first eight-month academic year, and $9000 for the second eight-month year.
 Additional support and summer stipends may also be available from supervisor's research funds.
 The Earth and Environmental Science department is committed to augmenting all full-time graduate student stipends where possible in their first two years to a level of $1350 a month.